 Should You Grow Your Own Cannabis?
-Here’s What to Consider…
+A Guide to Help You Decide.

 Here’s a breakdown of what it takes to grow cannabis at home, and how to decide if it’s the right choice for you.